TARAK RIDGE Mariveles, Bataan

 TARAK RIDGE SUMMIT

 This is not my first major hike.
-But this is definitely one of the challenging trek I’d ever had so far.
+But this is definitely one of the most challenging ones I’ve ever had so far.
 I know in myself that this is another achievement for me with the lesson of “a reward is waiting in every hardship, just don’t give up“.

 0200 – Assembly time at Cubao station